-If you had told my 10 year old self that at the age of 33 I’d be writing a recipe about how tasty Fasolia are, I would have stood there for hours and adamantly told you the hundreds of reasons why that wasn’t possible.
-That I would never write about, let alone wanna eat Fasolia he he!
+If you had told my 10 year old self that at the age of 33 I’d be writing a recipe about how tasty fasolia are, I would have stood there for hours and adamantly told you the hundreds of reasons why that wasn’t possible.
+That I would never write about, let alone want to eat fasoulada he he!

 If you have no idea what Fasolia is (also known as Fasolada or Fasoulada), it is a traditional Greek and Cypriot dish made by simmering beans with tomatoes and other vegetables such as carrots, onions, celery and bay leaves.